 >Selective Invoice Finance – the funder advances cash against selective debtors – the debtor must be credit worthy and the invoice is verified by the debtor before cash is advanced to you.
 The facility is disclosed to the customer.
 Based on single or selective debtors.

-There are extra options with Invoice Finance, such as Bad Debt Protection (non-recourse) and this flexible product also forms an integral part of more complex solutions such as Stock Finance, Purchase Order Finance and Asset Based Lending.
+There are extra options with Invoice Finance, such as Bad Debt Protection.
+This flexible product also forms an integral part of more complex solutions such as Stock Finance, Purchase Order Finance and Asset Based Lending.

 With such a wide range of funding options to choose from, you want to be sure you’re making the best decision for your business from the outset.
 Making the wrong decision and choosing the wrong product or funder could be an expensive mistake.
 With our 20 years experience, we have the expertise to help you make the right decision.
-When you call Clancy Business Finance, we will explain all of the options available to your business and we’ll help you decide which Invoice Finance solution will best work for you.
+When you call Clancy Business Finance, we will explain all of the options available to your business and we’ll help you decide which cash flow solution will best work for your business.